aregsar/river/README.md

 A set of task oriented prescriptions

-A set of step by step instructions

-A set of templates and code snippets
+A set of templates, plugins and extensions

 A set of command line utilities and generators

 #Prescriptive yet flexible

 River is an open source project - you can fork it